 The information below explains our credit practices and describes customer programs that can save you time and money.
 For more information, call (602) 236-8833(602) 236-8833.

 You can view and print up to three years of past bills.
 You can also receive automated email and text notifications that alert you of certain conditions on your account, including when your bill is available, when payment is due and past due, and when a payment is confirmed.
 In addition, you can elect to stop paper bills.
 Go to srpnet.com/myaccount to view your bills and select as many eNotes options as you like.

 CDD lets you choose a due date for your electric bill that's convenient for you.
 Use CDD in combination with SurePay for the ultimate convenience in bill payment.
 Go to srpnet.com/billing to get more information and sign up.

-You will also be asked to provide your “best” contact information, including your current telephone number and email address or any other number you utilize or obtain in the future.
+You will also be asked to provide your “best” contact information, including your current telephone numbers and email address or any other number you utilize or obtain in the future.
 SRP does not sell contact information.
-Your information is used to contact you to communicate important information regarding your account(s), including billing, payment and collection of moneys due.
-By providing your phone number, you consent to being contacted at this number through “robocalls” (including calls made either with an automated telephone dialing system or with a prerecorded voice or artificial voice) and text messages.
+Your information is used to contact you to communicate important information regarding your account(s), including scheduled and unscheduled outages, billing, payment, and collection of amounts due.
+By providing your phone number, you consent to being contacted at that number through calls made with an automated telephone dialing system or with a prerecorded voice, live agent or artificial voice and text messages.

 A service fee will be added on your first bill to cover the initial expense of establishing your account.
 Fee amounts are listed at the end of this policy summary.